 - Customers loyal to Amazon, not you

 - Loss of business control to Amazon FBA

 3. Mercado Libre

-Meaning "free market" in Spanish, Mercado Libre is the biggest e-commerce website and payments ecosystem in all of Latin America and one of the most popular around the world by user numbers.
+Meaning "free market" in Spanish, Mercado Libre is the biggest e-commerce website and payments ecosystem in all of Latin America, and it's one of the most popular around the world by user numbers.
 The online retailer had 132.5 million unique active users as of 2020, a 78.6 percent increase on the 74.2 million users received in 2019.